anewb87/flashcards/README.md

 We will be using the `module.exports` and `require` syntax to share code across files.

-## How to View Your Code in Action
+## How to Play

-Once you are working through Iteration 3, you will want to start your server to test your functionality.
 In the terminal, run:

 ```bash
 node index.js
 ```

-When the game is functioning appropriately, you will be prompted for each question, have the opportunity to select an answer, and will be given feedback.
+User will be greeted with *Welcome to Flashcards!* followed by the number of cards in their deck.
+They will be prompted for each question, have the opportunity to select an answer, and will be given feedback.

+The current answer selection will change colors, so the user can see what answer they've selected before submitting.
 You will be able to play through the entire deck of cards:

+At the end of the game, the user will be informed that they have finished the game and will be presented with their score.

 ![flash cards example gif](https://media.giphy.com/media/1zkb1q58eTiTH6D7wc/giphy.gif)

 ---